enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

 ``RadiativeCooling`` (external)
     This flag (1 - on, 0 - off) controls whether or not a radiative cooling module is called for each grid.
 There are currently several possibilities, controlled by the value of another flag.
+See :ref:`cooling` for more information on the various cooling methods.
 Default: 0

     -  If the ``MultiSpecies`` flag is off, then equilibrium cooling is assumed and one of the following two will happen.
 If the parameter